 In those days a decree went out from Caesar Augustus that all the world should be enrolled.
 2 This was the first enrollment, when Quirinius was governor of Syria.
 3 And all went to be enrolled, each to his own city.
 4 And Joseph also went up from Galilee, from the city of Nazareth, to Judea, to the city of David, which is called Bethlehem, because he was of the house and lineage of David, 5 to be enrolled with Mary, his betrothed, who was with child.
 6 And while they were there, the time came for her to be delivered.
 7 And she gave birth to her first-born son and wrapped him in swaddling cloths, and laid him in a manger, because there was no place for them in the inn.
 (Revised Standard Version)

-Based on the Gospel reading for this coming Sunday (Feast of the Assumption of the Mother of God), the following are suggested themes for sermon topics:
+The following reflections are based on the Gospel reading for the Feast of the Assumption of the Mother of God:

 Every year, on the Sunday nearest August 15, the Armenian Church celebrates one of the five major feasts and the oldest of the seven Marian feasts, the Assumption of the Holy Mother of God (Վերափոխումն Սուրբ Աստուածածնի), a feast lasting nine days.
 According to tradition, St. Bartholomew, who was absent at the time of Mary’s funeral, returned to Jerusalem to visit her tomb one last time only to find that her body was not there.
 The empty tomb along with singing angels for three days and nights confirmed that Jesus had assumed (taken up) his mother to be with him.
 The Armenian Church celebrates her assumption as she is now with her Son as Protector and Intercessor for the Church.